Easy Beer Bread

 I remember exactly where I was when I first tasted beer bread.
-I was at my nephew’s 30th birthday party and I took a bite and thought, wow this is different.
+I was at my nephew’s 30th birthday party and I took a bite and thought, I need to make this for the blog.

 I made some adjustments in my recipe and since then, Christopher and I have consumed a couple dozen loaves.
 The rest, as they say, is history.